-All is not lost, it’s not all doom and gloom though it would easy to wallow in our own emotions.
+All is not lost, it’s not all doom and gloom, though it would be easy to wallow in our own emotions.
 Those feelings of the raw truth that our baby boys are now all grown up.

 Well, fear not!
 Our job is done, we’ll always be there for them but let’s celebrate, hooray!!!……..now it’s time for us…..Let’s get ready for action!!

-There’s a difference between those that dream of change, who do nothing.
-Or those, who by contrast, let nothing stand in their way.
-The path to a better future, a happier life and a healthier mind.
-Is probably, as little as one or two actions.
-It’s certainly key that we have a positive outlook.
-We’ve always had this in bucket loads.
-Rather loathing the negativity, that so many bring upon themselves, passing on to others around them.
+There’s a difference between those that dream of change, who do nothing or those, who by contrast, let nothing stand in their way.
+The path to a better future, a happier life and a healthier mind is probably as little as one or two actions.
+It’s certainly key that we have a positive outlook, we’ve always had this in bucket loads, instead of the negativity, that so many bring upon themselves, passing on to others around them.

 For us, our business was doing well, we’d expanded and we were at the stepping stone to grow further.
 Although, after 30 years of full on work, we were often on the 24/7 treadmill.
 Despite being fortunate enough, to take breaks away in the van, they were never without work being included.

 Those phone calls, e-mails, problems that needed sorting out.
 It all went with the territory and always left the work place with us.
 In truth, the candle that burned at both ends, was about to melt into a tiny little puddle.
-The wax was broken and worn out!
-We were ready to throw it in the trash.
+The wax was broken and worn out and we were ready to throw it in the trash.

 When you start to see that work is no longer an enjoyment, other cracks soon then appear.
-It seemed as if the world around us had gone mad and we were trapped in the middle.
-With all those sentiments silently shouting at us to stop the merry go round, and get off.
+It seemed as if the world around us had gone mad and we were trapped in the middle, mad sentiments silently shouting at us to stop the merry go round, and get off.

-Their returning tales of incredible cultural experiences in far away lands.
-Triggered an extraordinary desire in ourselves, to follow in their footsteps and start seeing even more of the world.
-After all, if our children could afford months of travels, to the various continents, that appealed to their inquisitive natures.
-Then what on earth was preventing us from doing our own version, of the extended gap year travels?
+Their returning tales of incredible cultural experiences in far away lands, triggered an extraordinary desire in ourselves, to follow in their footsteps and start seeing even more of the world.
+After all, if our children could afford months of travels, to various continents that appealed to their inquisitive natures, then what on earth was preventing us from doing our own version, of extended gap year travels?

-Those early years taught us how to communicate together.
-Giving the gift of patience too!
-From spending several hours, or even a few days on road trip or long flight or both!
+Those early years taught us how to communicate together, giving the gift of patience too!
+From spending several hours, or even a few days on a road trip or long flight or both!
 We entertained ourselves through games, walks, bike rides and learnt invaluable, educational lessons in history and culture.
 From visits to the most amazing historical sights and museums, to great castles and geographical sights.

 Maybe, we were fortunate back in the early to mid 90’s.
 We were raising our boys in the pre-mobile phone era.
 It’s now hard to believe, that there were no distractions from iPads, laptops and other mobile technology.
 Back then there was nothing, yet so much is available today.

-We didn’t even have an X-Box for the boys until their teenage years!
-When that soon got confiscated for the amount of time being spent on it.
-In many ways, we were the last generation to be raising children in a tech-free environment.
-A blessing in disguise perhaps.
+We didn’t even have an X-Box for the boys until their teenage years, that soon got confiscated for the amount of time being spent on it.
+In many ways, we were the last generation to be raising children in a tech-free environment, a blessing in disguise perhaps.

 Looking back, this was a huge gift to us.
 We still had the full attention of our boys, and they also had our full-on dedication to them.
 When we spoke, we had eye contact, facial expressions and body language between us.
-These simple human gestures are so often lost now.
-To the attention of the mobile screens we choose to look at.
-Staring down for hours a day at these clever gadgets that control the modern way of life.
-Often without even glancing up, to acknowledge or respond to what’s going on in front of us.
+These simple human gestures are so often lost now, to the attention of the mobile screens we choose to look at.
+Staring down for hours a day at these clever gadgets that control the modern way of life, without even glancing up, to acknowledge or respond to what’s going on in front of us.

 Our little boys are now grown men, ambitious and outgoing, but with an incredible gentle side and compassion.
 These qualities have helped them start new lives on the other side of the world.
 We can’t imagine a day without our group FaceTime and messenger or other social media outlets.
 Our conversation threads complete with photos, emoji”s, GIF’s and links to shared news stories across the world.

 There’s the positive outlook coming through again!
 For now though, it’s time to stop the moaning and just get on with it!
-Be thankful for the opportunities available to us.
-We’re living in one of the best times historically.
-Where freedom and expansion of travel, allows us to explore more than ever.
+Be thankful for the opportunities available to us as we live in one of the best times historically, where freedom and expansion of travel, allows us to explore more than ever.
 With the gift of that technology bringing a gadget for every purpose and we just love it!

 Stepping back to the title of this piece, “Empty Nest” and the reminder of why I’m here today.
 We’re here, in our campervan, exploring far and wide, to some beautiful destinations.
 We’re grateful to visit our boys down under, where they have new lives!
 Giving us a very good excuse to spread our wings even further!!

 It’s been an exciting year for us.
 Selling and packing up the family home and downsizing to a tiny place.
-All to fulfil our own goal of some well deserved “us time”.
-Of course, immersing ourselves fully into travels of the vanlife kind.
+All to fulfil our own goal of some well deserved “us time”, immersing ourselves fully into travels of the vanlife kind.